typesafehub/conductr-doc/src/main/play-doc/operation/Monitoring.md

 [Typesafe Monitoring](http://www.lightbend.com/products/typesafe-monitoring) is a suite of insight tools for monitoring Typesafe Reactive Platform (RP) applications.
 These tools gain visibility into ConductR and its bundles — to respond early to changes that could indicate problems, to tune a system, or to track down the cause of unexpected behavior.

-This guide discusses ConductR specifics regarding Typesafe Monitoring.
-For a comprehensive description please visit [Typesafe Monitoring's documentation](http://resources.lightbend.com/monitoring/docs/home.html).
+This guide discusses ConductR specifics regarding Lightbend Monitoring.
+For a comprehensive description please visit [Lightbend Monitoring's documentation](http://resources.lightbend.com/monitoring/docs/home.html).

 ## Monitoring ConductR

-ConductR is a Typesafe RP based application and has been configured to support Typesafe Monitoring by enabling some settings within its `conf/application.ini`.
+ConductR is a Lightbend RP based application and has been configured to support Typesafe Monitoring by enabling some settings within its `conf/application.ini`.

 ### Enabling ConductR Monitoring for Takipi